LoyWeiWin/Grasshopper_ArduinoCommunication/Projects/I_Photodiode/ReadMe.md

 - **Directional Bias**: Photodiodes are directional and sensitive to sensor orientation.

 For high-precision measurements, consider using a photodiode with a **transimpedance amplifier** or upgrading to a **lux-calibrated sensor** (e.g., TSL2561, BH1750).

-## Suggested Calibration Procedure

-1. Use a lux meter (or smartphone app) to capture known light levels in your test environment.
-2. Record corresponding Arduino `analogRead()` values.
-3. Fit a curve (linear, exponential, or logarithmic) to map raw values to real-world lux.

 ## Safety and Experimental Use